 US and abroad.
 Over the past two decades, fifty percent of the

 graduates of our doctoral program have accepted faculty positions;

 thirty percent of have accepted positions in research laboratories;

 and twenty percent have pursued opportunities in industry.
 For

 a list of some of our OR graduates, please see our Alumni

 This is a listing of ORC students on the job market listing

 The Graduate Directory is a booklet of ORC student resumes that is compiled each year and is circulated to universities and private companies.
 The primary focus of this effort is on permanent job placement; however, students have also had success in finding summer jobs through this vehicle.
 Employers who are interested in hiring a student can contact the student directly.

-The Careers Office provides counseling, workshops, lectures and panels, employer recruiting, job development, preprofessional advising, alumni relations, internships and other opportunities for experiential learning, self-assessment and career research.
+The Global Education & Career Development Office provides counseling, workshops, lectures and panels, employer recruiting, job development, preprofessional advising, alumni relations, internships and other opportunities for experiential learning, self-assessment and career research.
 The Career Office is there to advise and assist students about career choice and decision-making, job opportunities, and academic programs and internships that will enhance their qualifications.

 The INFORMS Employment Services provides useful information to students looking for both permanent or temporary employment.